How to build your own ASP-based system?!: Theory-enhanced ASP solving

 \section{Theory-enhanced ASP solving}

+This section provides fundamental concepts for extending \clingo\ with foreign types of constraints, also referred to as theories.
+To begin with, it is important to bear in mind that ASP is a modeling-grounding-solving paradigm, in contrast to, for instance, the solving-centered approach of SAT Modulo Theories (SMT;~\citeNP{niolti06a}).
+Hence extensions of ASP are rarely limited to single components but rather spread throughout the whole workflow.
+This begins with the addition of new language constructs to the input language, requiring in turn enhancements to the grounder as well as syntactic means for passing the ground constructs to a downstream system.
+In case the latter is an ASP solver, it must be enabled to handle the specific input and incorporate corresponding solving capacities.
+Finally, each such extension is rather specific and thus requires different means at all ends.

-This section provides the fundamental concepts for extending \clingo\ with theory-specific reasoning.
-We begin by showing how its input language can be customized with theory-specific constructs.
-We then sketch \clingo's algorithmic approach to ASP solving with theory propagation to put the description of \clingo's theory reasoning interface on firm grounds.
+We begin by showing how \clingo's input language can be customized with theory-specific constructs.
+We then outline \clingo's algorithmic approach to ASP solving with theory propagation to put the description of \clingo's theory reasoning interface on firm grounds.